Scholar.

 Black Americans, Feminism and Gender Identity

-In this report my academic research and my work at Pew finally merged.
+In this report, my academic research and my work at Pew finally merged.
 I pulled together data from 4 existing Pew Research Center studies to examine how Black Americans view gender equality, feminism and gender identity.

 Read the findings here and see national coverage of the report at CNN.